dosm-malaysia/aksara-front/README.md

 ## Installation

-You may use whichever package manager to manage NPM modules.
-However, we recommend to use `yarn`.
+We recommend to use `yarn` to manage the project's dependencies.

 ```bash
 git clone git@github.com:dosm-malaysia/aksara-front.git